 HEALTH TIPS TO AVOID COMMON COL

-The only way to stay away from the common cold is prevention.
-Here are some tips to minimize the risk of getting infected by rhinovirus during winters.
+The only way to stay away from the common cold is through prevention.
+Here are some tips to minimize the risk of getting infected by rhinovirus during the winter.

 WASH YOUR HANDS:

 The common route of transmission for rhinovirus and other causative pathogens for the common cold is air.
 They transmit through the air and respiratory droplets.
 But, they also transfer through personal contact.
 When someone sneezes or coughs and uses their hands to cover up, viruses transfer to their hands and by personal contact transfer to the other person.
 The eyes, nose, and mouth are sensitive areas of the human body.
 Despite, being lined by mucous membranes and hair, as the first line of defense, pathogens enter the body.

 Therefore, it is recommended to wash your hands more often to avoid intruding pathogens and do dry your hands through a hand dryer or use disposable paper towels, so that chances of transmission can be minimized.

 USE OF SANITIZERS: